Words related to brother

 alternative plural of brother (q.v.); predominant c.
 1200-1600s, but surviving only in religious usage and not now used in reference to male children of the same parents.
 The title was adopted by primitive Christians (Acts xviii, etc.) and so was taken by various Protestant sects, such as the Dunkers.

 14c., "fraternal relation, relationship between sons of the same father or mother," from brother + -hood; earlier was brotherhede (c.
 1300), with ending as in maidenhead; and Old English had broþerrede, with ending as in kindred.
 The modern form of the word prevailed from 15c.

 Originally "relationship of a brother," also "friendly companionship."
-Concrete sense of "an association of men for any purpose, a fraternity" is from mid-14c. in the Middle English word (later also "labor union," 1880s).
-Meaning "a class of individuals of the same kind" is from 1728.
-Meaning "community feeling uniting all humankind" is from 1784.
+The concrete sense of "an association of men for any purpose, a fraternity" is from mid-14c. in the Middle English word (later also "labor union," 1880s).
+The meaning "a class of individuals of the same kind" is from 1728.
+The meaning "community feeling uniting all humankind" is from 1784.
 Old English also had broðorscipe "brothership," broðorsibb "kinship of brothers."

 What edge of subtlety canst thou suppose

 Keen enough, wise and skilful as thou art,